dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 ORDER BY id;
 ```

-It does look a bit cleaner in.
-I tend not to use CASE in JavaScript as I never get the breaks right (fallthrough!), but it seems simpler to use in SQL.
+I'm not a huge fan of CASE in JS, I usually have problems getting it to work.
+Probably breaks/fallthrough related.
+It seems CASE is much easier in SQL.

 ### Question: Total Number of Births Per Year